MelSumner/ember-a11y-roadmap/rfc-research/attribute-support/0000-improved-aria-attribute-support.md

 <div data-foo="inner"></div>
 ```

-That is, *unless* it is the class attribute.
+That is, *unless* it is the `class` attribute.
+With the `class` attribute, placement of `...attributes` indicates the order in which the values should be merged.

 If we wrote this: